A note on Covid19 and what it means for our operations:

 Designing your precise kitchen, with material selection and full 3d color rendering is a multi-day process (sometimes weeks depending on amount of revisions).
 Therefore in the interest of time, we hope to provide a ballpark estimate for your hiring consideration before beginning the formal design process.
 To get started, we ask that you submit the following:

-With this information, we should be able to provide a high level ballpark estimate.
+With this information, we would be able to provide a ballpark estimate.

 Time needed: 20 minutes.